bootstrapworld/curriculum/lessons/Math/distance-formula/langs/en-us/slides.md

 - What questions do you have?

 <!--
+Note: If it's been a long time since your students have used the Pythagorean Theorem, now would be a good time to do some  @opt-printable-exercise{pages/pythag-practice.pdf, Pythagorean Theorem Practice}

 Optional: On @printable-exercise{distance-write-code-from-lengths.adoc} we've provided screenshots from two games where the horizontal and vertical distances between the characters are shown.
 Students are asked to write the code to calculate the distance between these characters using the Pythagorean Theoream.
 You could also have them do the computations (using a calculator) and compare their results to what their code evaluates to.
 -->